chakravala/DirectSum.jl/README.md

 julia> v12 ⊆ V
 true
 ```
-As a result of this macro, all of the `SubManifold{V,G}` elements generated by that `VectorBundle` become available in the local workspace with the specified naming.
+As a result of this macro, all of the `SubManifold{V,G}` elements generated by that `TensorBundle` become available in the local workspace with the specified naming.
-The first argument provides signature specifications, the second argument is the variable name for the `VectorBundle`, and the third and fourth argument are the the prefixes of the `SubManifold` vector names (and covector basis names).
-By default, `V` is assigned the `VectorBundle` and `v` is the prefix for the `SubManifold` elements.
+The first argument provides signature specifications, the second argument is the variable name for the `TensorBundle`, and the third and fourth argument are the the prefixes of the `SubManifold` vector names (and covector basis names).
+By default, `V` is assigned the `TensorBundle` and `v` is the prefix for the `SubManifold` elements.

 It is entirely possible to assign multiple different bases with different signatures without any problems.
 In the following command, the `@basis` macro arguments are used to assign the vector space name to `S` instead of `V` and basis elements to `b` instead of `v`, so that their local names do not interfere.
 Alternatively, if you do not wish to assign these variables to your local workspace, the versatile `DirctSum.Basis` constructors can be used to contain them, which is exported to the user as the method `Λ(V)`.